quarkiverse/quarkus-bon-jova-rockstar/README.md

 - [ ] Assignment using comparison
 - [X] Equality tests
+- [ ] Comparisons to mysterious and null
 - [ ] Conjunction
 - [ ] Disjunction
 - [ ] Joint denial